ease-crc/openease/README.md

 - set developer settings (= deactivate unneeded functionalities)
 - download 'content files' (s.
 [How to Update Default Files](#how-to-update-default-files))

-Lastly, the content-settings page is where the url for the publications `bibtex` and `papers.zip` need to be set.
-At least the former needs to be provided, otherwise the publications files cannot be updated.
+Lastly, the content-settings page is where the url or local path for the publications `bibtex` and `papers.zip` need to be set.
+If using the local path, provide the relative paths to `/content/publications-and-papers/` in the settings panel and place the mentioned files there.

+At least the `bibtex` file needs to be provided, otherwise the publications files cannot be updated.
 Urls need to start with 'http(s)://'.

 Each function is provided with a tooltip to explain it's function.